5T33Z0/Clover-Crate/Boot/README.md

 |Boot-arg|Description|
 |:------:|-----------|
 **`alcid=1`**|For selecting a layout-id for AppleALC, whereas the numerical value specifies the layout-id.
 See [supported codecs](https://github.com/acidanthera/applealc/wiki/supported-codecs) to figure out which layout to use for your specific system.
-**`amfi_get_out_of_my_way=1`**|Combines wit disabled SIP, this disables Apple Mobile File Integrity.
+**`amfi_get_out_of_my_way=1`**|Combined with disabled SIP, this disables Apple Mobile File Integrity.
 AMFI is a macOS kernel module enforcing code-signing validation and library validation which strengthens security.
-Even after disabling these services, AMFI is still checking the signatures of every app that is run and will cause non-Apple apps to crash when they touch extra-sensitive areas of the system.
+Even after disabling these services, AMFI is still check the signatures of every app that is run and will cause non-Apple apps to crash when they touch extra-sensitive areas of the system.
 There's also a [kext](https://github.com/osy/AMFIExemption) which does this on a per-app-basis.

 #### Provided by Lilu.kext
 Assorted Lilu boot-args.
 Remember that Lilu is a Patch engines providing functionality for almost(?) any other kext in the hackintosh universe, so you got to be aware of that if you use any of these commands!